scala/scala3/docs/docs/reference/features-classification.md

 Being new features, existing code migrates without changes.
 To be sure, sometimes it would be attractive to rewrite code to make use of the new features in order to increase clarity and conciseness.

-### Meta Programming
+## Meta Programming

 The following features together try to put meta programming in Scala on a new basis.
 So far, meta programming was achieved by a combination of macros and libraries such as Shapeless that were in turn based on some key macros.
 Current Scala 2 macro mechanisms are a thin veneer on top the current Scala 2 compiler, which makes them fragile and in many cases impossible to port to Scala 3.

 It's worth noting that macros were never included in the Scala 2 language specification and were so far made available only under an `-experimental` flag.
 This has not prevented their widespread usage.

 To enable porting most uses of macros, we propose the advanced language features listed below.
-These propositions are more provisional than the rest of the proposed language features for Scala 3.0.
+These designs are more provisional than the rest of the proposed language features for Scala 3.0.
 There might still be some changes until the final release.
 Stabilizing the feature set needed for meta programming is our first priority.

 - [Match Types](https://dotty.epfl.ch/docs/reference/new-types/match-types.html) allow computation on types.
 - [Typeclass derivation](https://dotty.epfl.ch/docs/reference/contextual/derivation.html) provides an in-language implementation of the `Gen` macro in Shapeless and other foundational libraries.
 The new implementation is more robust, efficient and easier to use than the macro.